 8. New Out-of-the-Box Ideas

 What we haven’t touched on until now are new, out-of-the-box packaging ideas.
-There are a lot of innovative ideas out there, such as changing the form of packaging, completely enhancing stackability, emptiability, etc. We do know that for you to meet with success in outside-the-box thinking, you need not only brain power but also courage and investment.
-Innovation is hard but all the more rewarding.
+There are a lot of innovative ideas out there, such as changing the form of packaging, completely enhancing stackability or the ability to empty the packaging completely, etc. In order to achieve success with outside-the-box thinking, you need not only brain power but also courage and investment.
+Innovation is hard but more rewarding.

 Our suggestion: Take the opportunity to reinvent packaging, and don’t be afraid to make alliances with suppliers as well as the competition.
 Innovation is imperative to a sustainable future.

 9. Customer Is Key

 While the customer is part of the change process in many of the above-mentioned initiatives, we want to emphasize this as a separate trend.
 Brands communicating and educating their customers on how to responsibly use and dispose of packaging is key to success in all areas.
 This positive development is luckily on the rise.
 The only danger is if we move toward oversimplified (and eventually incorrect) qualitative descriptions designed to enable all customers to decipher the message, but actually mislead the public.